planttheidea/jile/README.md

     src: url("webfont.eot?#iefix") format("embedded-opentype"), url("webfont.woff2") format("woff2"), url("webfont.woff") format("woff"), url("webfont.ttf") format("truetype"), url("webfont.svg#svgFontName") format("svg");
 }
 ```
-The injected `.eot` above the regular declaration is only if you provide an `.eot` yourself, as the injected declaration is for IE9 compat mode where as the `#iefix` declaration is for standard IE.
+The injected `.eot` above the regular declaration is only if you provide an `.eot` in the provided object as one of the `src` values, as the injected declaration is for IE9 compat mode where as the `#iefix` declaration is for standard IE.

 **Global selectors**